VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-SettlementCosts contains information about costs related to a settlement
+SettlementCosts contains information about costs related to a settlement.

 #### type SettlementLinks